Memory-Efficient LLM Pretraining via Minimalist Optimizer Design: Conclusion

 \section{Conclusion}

 In this paper, we design a memory-efficient optimizer using a minimalist approach.
 The proposed algorithm utilizes the building blocks that lead to the success of Adam but further refines them to make it more memory efficient.
-We motivate each of our construction steps by theoretical or experimental tests.
-The resulting algorithm, \ourname{}, achieves superior pretraining performance while only requires 35-45\% of Adam memory.
+We motivate each of our construction steps by theoretical or experimental evidences.
+The resulting algorithm, \ourname{}, achieves superior performance to existing memory-efficient optimizers for LLM pretraining and matches Adam while only requiring 35-45\% of memory.
 This makes the proposed algorithm a strong candidate for large-scale pretraining under memory constraints, as well as a minimalist baseline for benchmarking more sophisticated optimizers.